OwenCookman/owen-webdev/TESTING.md

 - Move mouse over each option and see that the text changes to a bright white
 - Click the white link titles "Owen Cookman" and see that the page reloads
 - Click the link titled "Home" and see that the page reloads
-- Click the link titled "Porfolio" and see that the `Portfolio.html` page loads
+- Click the link titled "Portfolio" and see that the `Portfolio.html` page loads
 - Click the link titled "Contact Me" and see that the `question.html` page loads
 - Click the link titled "Login" and see that the `login.html` page loads
 - Click the link titled "Register" and see that the `register.html` page loads